For more information contact:

 Contractors and service providers must notify WSU of any security incidents, even if such incidents have not led to any actual compromise of WSU data.

 WSU contracts with third parties to collect delinquent covered accounts.
-University Receivables Office requests and receives a red flag policy from each contracted service provider.
+The Bursar’s Office requests and receives a red flag policy from each contracted service provider.